Infosys gets broker upgrades; not all convinced on turnaround

-Infosys shares extended their rally on Monday, ending with gains of 3.5 percent, as Barclays raised its rating on the stock to "overweight" from "equal weight" and JPMorgan upgraded it to "overweight" from "neutral."
+Infosys shares extended their rally on Monday, gaining more than 4 percent, as Barclays raised its rating on the stock to "overweight" from "equal weight" and JPMorgan upgraded it to "overweight" from "neutral."

 "It is enough to say that the worst is behind them, but whether they will sustain this kind of sequential growth remains to be seen," Phani Sekhar, a fund manager with Angel Broking Ltd, told Reuters.